 Take a look at this article by Tamar Kadari.

-Esau’s second wife is Judith, the daughter of Beeri the Hittite, she was the illegitimate child of Beeri’s adultery (Tanhuma, Vayeshev 1).
-Judith was also referred to as Oholibama, a name given to her because she built a place of idol worship (to Bamot).
-She lived in Esau’s camp as his wife, but “seek the pleasure elsewhere”.
-Through the actions of Esau who took 2 wives at once, he was acting like those who lived before the flood who took 2 wives at once.
-Genesis 4:19, Lamech took two wives; one name is Adah, the other is Zillah.
-Note the names of the wives of Esau and Lamech, both of whom are called Adah.
+Esau’s second wife, Judith, was the daughter of Beeri the Hittite, and according to Tanhuma, Vayeshev 1, she was the illegitimate child of Beeri’s adultery.
+Judith was also known as Oholibama because she built a place of idol worship to Bamot, and although she lived in Esau’s camp as his wife, she sought pleasure elsewhere.
+Esau’s actions of taking two wives at once were similar to those who lived before the flood, as seen in Genesis 4:19, where Lamech also took two wives named Adah and Zillah.
+It is interesting to note that both Esau’s and Lamech’s wives are named Adah.

-It is inconceivable the heartache and pain of Esau’s parents, Genesis 26:35.
-Witnessing their eldest son who should have been the one to inherit Abraham’s blessing to become the next third patriarch, now grew to be very carnal, not having any interest in God and spiritual matters, had wives who would not only prostitute themselves with others, but also brought Esau to idolatry, away from the LORD.
+It is difficult to imagine the heartache and pain that Esau’s parents, Isaac and Rebekah, must have experienced in Genesis 26:35.
+They saw their eldest son, who should have been the one to inherit Abraham’s blessing and become the next patriarch, grow to be very carnal and show no interest in God or spiritual matters.
+Esau’s wives not only engaged in prostitution with others but also led Esau away from the Lord and into idolatry.

-Isaac and Rebekah were well aware of this, they understood that their hope was only on Jacob who could continue the Patriarchal Blessing of their family.
-Notice that Genesis 27 occurs after Genesis 26:34.
-According to David J. Zucker in his book, The Torah, An Introduction for Christians and Jews page 40, Deception in the Dark, Jacob’s issue is he was a passive person, too calm in his character.
-He enjoyed too much living in his parents’ house, was feeling settled already before he was really mature, Genesis 25:27.
-He had no wife yet even he was already 40, Genesis 26:34.
-He lacked the potential to succeed the family as the father of the 3rd Patriarch, the next leader who would inherit Abraham and Isaac’s promise.
+Isaac and Rebekah were well aware of this; they understood that their hope rested solely on Jacob, who could continue the Patriarchal Blessing of their family.
+It is worth noting that Genesis 27 occurs after Genesis 26:34.
+According to David J. Zucker’s book, The Torah, An Introduction for Christians and Jews page 40, Deception in the Dark, Jacob’s issue is that he was a passive person and too calm in character.
+He enjoyed living in his parents’ house too much, feeling settled before he had truly matured, as evidenced in Genesis 25:27.
+Additionally, at the age of 40, he had no wife yet, as seen in Genesis 26:34.
+Jacob lacked the potential to succeed the family as the father of the 3rd Patriarch, the next leader who would inherit Abraham and Isaac’s promise.

-The Patriarchs were the forefathers of Israel, the people whom God chose to form the nation of Israel.
-Abraham, Isaac, and Jacob.
+The Patriarchs, Abraham, Isaac, and Jacob, are the forefathers of Israel, chosen by God to form the nation of Israel.

-In Genesis 27, there are actually quite a number of signs and hints that would indicate Jacob was set to inherit the blessing and not Esau.
-It is interesting that this was arranged by Isaac and Rebekah themselves with the aim not only so Jacob (and not Esau) would eventually get Isaac’s blessing (Abraham’s inheritance promise) but also to get him out of his parents’ house to be mature in reaching his potential as the next father of Israel in the future through the difficulties and challenges that will exist.
+In Genesis 27, there are actually quite a few signs and hints that indicate Jacob was set to inherit the blessing and not Esau.
+It is interesting that this was arranged by Isaac and Rebekah themselves with the aim not only for Jacob to eventually receive Isaac’s blessing (Abraham’s inheritance promise), but also to help him mature and reach his potential as the next father of Israel.
+This was done through the difficulties and challenges that he would face once he left his parents’ house.

-So verse 1 actually shows that Isaac himself (with Rebekah his wife was there to ensure) arranged in advance for Esau to go out hunting.
+Verse 1 of Genesis 27 suggests that Isaac himself (with Rebekah present to ensure everything went smoothly) had arranged in advance for Esau to go out hunting.
 After he left, Rebekah immediately played her role by cooking Isaac’s favorite dish and preparing Jacob to smell like Esau according to the situation in verse 1 that Isaac’s vision was blurred due to old age.
-He persuaded Jacob to take his part in this scheme so that the inheritance blessing (Abraham’s promise) would fall to Jacob and not to Esau.
-Jacob was also left to think that he had tricked Esau so that this would later become an excuse to push him out of his habit of staying at home to escape to save himself, to run to Haran, to Laban, the brother of Rebekah.
-That’s what actually happened.
+Jacob was persuaded to take part in the scheme so that the inheritance blessing (Abraham’s promise) would fall to him and not to Esau.
+It seems that Jacob was also left to believe that he had tricked Esau, which would later become an excuse to push him out to escape his habit of staying at home and flee to Haran to Laban, Rebekah’s brother.
+This is indeed what happened.

-Isaac’s question in verse 18 (who are you?), and verse 24 (is it true that you are my son Esau?), and his request that Jacob to draw closer to him in verse 21 (come closer) is not really to confirm that it was Esau who really came to him, but Isaac really wanted to know that it was Jacob who came to him.
-Isaac was already old indeed and his eyesight was blurred (verse 1) but this fact didn’t mean he was a fool to be easily deceit by his own son, he knew for sure that this was Jacob and not Esau, verse 22.
-He knew Jacob’s voice clearly.
-After all, the passive character of Jacob was not like Esau which is very different, it must be clearly heard differently in the intonation of Jacob’s voice when he lied that he was Esau.
+Isaac’s question in verse 18 (“who are you?“) and verse 24 (“is it true that you are my son Esau?“), and his request for Jacob to draw closer to him in verse 21 (“come closer“), were not intended to confirm that it was Esau who had come to him.
+Rather, Isaac wanted to be sure that it was Jacob who was there.
+Despite his advanced age and blurred vision (as stated in verse 1), Isaac was not easily fooled by his own son.
+In fact, he knew for certain that it was Jacob and not Esau (as mentioned in verse 22) because he recognized Jacob’s voice.
+Jacob’s passive character was very different from Esau’s and this would have been clearly audible in the intonation of Jacob’s voice when he claimed to be Esau.

 Notice how Jacob was terrified in verse 12 when he answered his mother Rebekah.
 Ya’akov answered Rivkah his mother, “Look, ‘Esav is hairy, but I have smooth skin.
 Suppose my father touches me -he’ll know I’m trying to trick him, and I’ll bring a curse on myself, not a blessing!”
 Genesis 27:11-12, CJB.

-So in this case, it wasn’t Jacob who deceived Esau by fooling Isaac with the help of Rebekah, his mother.
-But he himself was tricked by both of his parents to think that he had deceived his brother for the sake of Abraham’s blessing would not fall into a wrong heir.
-Esau was aware of this too, notice Genesis 28:6.
-It is a deception in the dark.
-At the same time this situation could be used to push Jacob out of his comfort zone, his parents’ house, to flee to Padan-Aram.
-Where in the end he could learn to be mature to face each of his own difficulties by learning to depend on God who would lead him, Genesis 28:13.
+In this case, Jacob was not the one who deceived Esau by fooling Isaac with the help of Rebekah, his mother.
+Rather, he was tricked by both of his parents into thinking that he had deceived his brother for the sake of ensuring that Abraham’s blessing would not fall to the wrong heir.
+Esau was also aware of this, as shown in Genesis 28:6.
+It was a deception in the dark.
+At the same time, this situation could be seen as a way to push Jacob out of his comfort zone, his parents’ house, and to flee to Padan-Aram.
+There, he could learn to be mature and face his own difficulties by learning to depend on God, who would lead him (as seen in Genesis 28:13).

-Yes, this story is very easy to understand.
-Will you give your inheritance to the child who has hurt you so badly?
-Or to those who know how to please you, who really love you?
-If you also would act as Isaac and Rebekah towards Esau, don’t be so quick to accuse Jacob of being a deceiver, or supplanter.
+Yes, this story is actually easy to understand.
+As a parent, would you give your inheritance to a child who has hurt you deeply?
+Or to one who truly loves you?
+If you would act as Isaac and Rebekah did towards Esau, then don’t be too quick to accuse Jacob of being a deceiver or a supplanter.

 In the next writing, we will talk about Jacob with his divine encounters with the LORD.
 We will see how Jacob, like most of us, grew to know God through all his hardships and struggles.
 Psalm 34:19, The misfortune of the righteous is great, but the LORD delivers him from all these things.
 Jacob was he who had shown his strength against God and mankind and had won.
 He managed to endure to the end, Genesis 32:29 (CJB).
 He was Israel, God’s warrior!